 Ponerse in English can be translated often as «to become».
-In general can be used to indicate changes in mood, physical conditions and appearance, voluntary or involuntary, which are usually short-lived, e.g. ponerse enfermo/a (to get ill), ponerse furioso/a (to get very angry), ponerse contento/a (to become pleased), although there are exceptions.
+In general can be used to indicate changes in mood, physical conditions, and appearance, voluntary or involuntary, which are usually short-lived, e.g. ponerse enfermo/a (to get ill), ponerse furioso/a (to get very angry), ponerse contento/a (to become pleased), although there are exceptions.
 There is sometimes some overlap with quedarse and volverse.
-Let’s see some example with different translations of ponerse in English.
+Let’s see some examples with different translations of ponerse in English.

 Cuando se enteró se puso muy contenta (when she heard about it she become very happy).

 Carmina se puso ronca de tanto hablar (Carmina got hoarse from talking so much).